Folkrörelser och Protester

 Thirdly, the early modernization of the Swedish industry.
 Thanks to the high level of literacy among people in general, hi-tech industry grew fast after 1900.
 And hi-tech industry of that age was quick to automatize - and, as Beverly Silver and Giovanni Arrighi have pointed out, automatized big industry is the easiest to unionize.

 But there had to be a movement initiative of the first magnitude as well.
 And it came in 1917.
 Sweden didn't take part in the First World War, but the food industry had preferred to sell to the warring parties instead of to the Swedish workers.
 So at the end of the war food prices were as high in Sweden as in Europe, and the worker families were starving.
 In April 1917 the Trade Union Council in Västervik organized a seizure of the food in the town for sale "to the old prices" - and the initiative spread.
-Some twenty bread seizures were organized throughout the country, and in Seskarö in the North the whole town was occupied by the unions.
+Some hundred bread seizures were organized throughout the country, and in Seskarö in the North the whole town was occupied by the unions.
 The authorities hurried to concessions - for example eight hours workday - and the prestige of trade unions soared.
 And the strike records of the twenties followed.

 Peoples' movement hegemony